--7 Outstanding Outstanding: a national expert who may write monographs or review taxonomic groups.
-C Excellent ID skills: D likely to be commissioned nationally for surveying a particular group.
+a national expert who may write monographs or review taxonomic groups likely to be commissioned nationally for surveying a particular group.
 Likely to publish.
 Would probably keep a reference collection.

+Excellent ID skills:

-Very good ID skiller 5 Very good ID skills: in one group or more - more-or-less totally reliable for a full site survey of vascular plants and would expect to identify any rare species or hybrids or take vouchers for ID.
+Very good ID skills: in one group or more - more-or-less totally reliable for a full site survey of vascular plants and would expect to identify any rare species or hybrids or take vouchers for ID.
 Would be expected to know about legislation and automatically have appropriate licences.
 Always uses scientific names.

-4 Good ID skills in one group: could be commissioned to survey a site for vascular plants but may miss sub-species and hybrids.
+Good ID skills in one group:

+could be commissioned to survey a site for vascular plants but may miss sub-species and hybrids.
 Reasonable on grasses, sedges and ferns.
 Member of relevant recording society.
 Should automatically submit records.
 Should use mostly scientific names.

-3 Reasonable ID skills: some flowering plants, some common grasses, sedges or ferns - an improver.
+- Reasonable ID skills: some flowering plants, some common grasses, sedges or ferns an improver.

 Should be aware of relevant national recording society.
 May be a member of BSBI.

 May submit records locally.
-Uses common names usually.
-12 Some ID skills: can ID common flowering species, for example, but not capable of producing a comprehensive site list.
+Uses common names usually. - Some ID skills: can ID common flowering species, for example, but not capable of producing a comprehensive site list.
 No grasses, sedges or ferns, but some rushes.
 May have attended one or two ID courses but not familiar with collecting and refereeing of voucher specimens.
 Unlikely to be a member of relevant recording society although may be a member of a local recording group.
-Uses common names.
-1 Basic ID skills: can recognize a buttercup, daisy or plantain.
+Uses common names. - Basic ID skills: can recognize a buttercup, daisy or plantain.
 No grasses, sedges or ferns.
 May not have attended any sort of training course in identification, but intends to work/record in that area.
 Usually not a member of BSBI.
-Probably unaware that they are at this level but would like to be at one of the above levels.
-General populace with no current engagement in field botany
+Probably unaware that they are at this level but would like to be at one of the above levels. - General populace with no current engagement in field botany

+Introduction

-- This guide to Field Identification Skills (FISCs) is aimed at anyone wanting to take a FISC, and also for anyone interested in running a FISC.
-The first half of the guide runs through what you should expect as a candidate, with a list of Frequently Asked Questions. - The second part of the guide provides the FISC protocols the standards by which FISCs are set and marked, so there is full transparency for all, on how FISCs are run and what to expect. - Does your work or your voluntary activities include field botany and plant recording? - Do you want to quantify your plant ID skills? - Do you know where you are on the plant ID skills ladder? - If you want to find out more... - ...read about FISCs the definitive field skills assessment from the BSBI.
+This guide to Field Identification Skills Certificates (FISCs) is aimed at anyone wanting to take a FISC, and also for anyone interested in running a FISC.
+The first half of the guide runs through what you should expect as a candidate, with a list of Frequently Asked Questions.

+The second part of the guide provides the FISC protocols - the standards by which FISCs are set and marked, so there is full transparency for all, on how FISCs are run and what to expect.

+Why do a FISC?

+- Does your work or your voluntary activities include field botany and plant recording? - Do you want to quantify your plant ID skills? - Do you know where you are on the plant ID skills pyramid (see p4)?